ets-labs/python-dependency-injector/docs/tutorials/aiohttp.rst

 .. _aiohttp-tutorial:

-This tutorials shows how to build ``Aiohttp`` REST API application following dependency injection principle.
+This tutorials shows how to build an ``aiohttp`` REST API application following the dependency injection principle.

 Start from the scratch or jump to the section: